If you have torn the skin that joins your foreskin to the tip of your penis, you should avoid sexual activity until the tear has healed.

 If your penis keeps getting torn, you may need an operation called a frenuloplasty to lengthen the frenulum.

 This should make having sex more comfortable and reduce the risk of the frenulum tearing again.

-You're advised to not have sex for 6 weeks after the operation.
+You're advised to not have sex or masturbate for 4 weeks after the operation.